awsdocs/amazon-opensearch-service-developer-guide/doc_source/what-is-amazon-elasticsearch-service.md

 Amazon Simple Storage Service \(Amazon S3\) provides storage for the internet\.
 This guide provides Lambda sample code for integration with Amazon S3\.
 For more information, see [Loading Streaming Data into Amazon ES from Amazon S3](es-aws-integrations.md#es-aws-integrations-s3-lambda-es)\.

 [AWS IAM](http://aws.amazon.com/iam/)
 AWS Identity and Access Management \(IAM\) is a web service that you can use to manage access to your Amazon ES domains\.
-For more information, see [Amazon Elasticsearch Service Access Control](es-ac.md)\.
+For more information, see [Identity and Access Management in Amazon Elasticsearch Service](es-ac.md)\.

 [AWS Lambda](http://aws.amazon.com/documentation/lambda/)
 AWS Lambda is a compute service that lets you run code without provisioning or managing servers\.
 This guide provides Lambda sample code to stream data from DynamoDB, Amazon S3, and Kinesis\.
 For more information, see [Loading Streaming Data into Amazon Elasticsearch Service](es-aws-integrations.md)\.